voxpupuli/puppet-letsencrypt/README.md

 ## Puppet Functions

-This module profiles a custom puppet function `letsencrypt_lookup` which allows you to load information about your certificates into puppet.
+This module profiles a custom puppet function `letsencrypt::letsencrypt_lookup` which allows you to load information about your certificates into puppet.
 This returns the same information as in the facts but for a particular domain.
 It accepts a single argument for your domain or wildcard domain.

 ## Development